cucapra/styleguide/content/citet.md

 +++
-title = "Citation as nouns"
+title = "citation as nouns"
 +++

 Citation are not nouns.
-For example, this is incorrect:
+For example, this is wrong:

-- *We build upon the work of [32]*.
+- *We build on the work of [32].*

-The proper way is to either name the system or the authors:
+The right way is to either name the system or the authors:

-- *We build upon Terra [32]*.
+- *We build on Terra [32].*
-- *We build upon the work of Cookie Monster et al. [32]*.
+- *We build on the work of Cookie Monster et al. [32].*

 The [natbib][] package for LaTeX defines the `\citet` macro which automatically adds the names of the authors and the citation.